 The Siberian Husky is intelligent and can be trained easily using positive reinforcement techniques; however, once it has learned something, there is no guarantee that the Husky will agree to follow your instructions.
 The Siberian Husky was bred to be a thinking dog and will consider whether or not to follow your instructions.
 So if you are after a people-pleasing, blindly obedient dog, the Husky is not for you.

 The Siberian Husky was bred to pull sleds over long distances and loves nothing more than running.
-However, this trait also means that if you don’t train and exercise your Husky and takes itself off for a run, it can end up miles away from home.
+However, this trait also means that if you don’t train and exercise your Husky, and your Husky decides to take itself off for a run, it can end up miles away from home.
 Many Huskies end up in shelters being found wandering because of this reason.

 Pros of Siberian Husky